 Often, there is a lack of ability to clearly portray emotion, tone, emphasis and body language in written forms of virtual communication—all of which you generally get with face-to-face or video interactions.
 This may result in an increased difficulty to effectively communicate, becoming more apparent when you consider the potential influence that generational and cultural differences have on communication.
 So, how does one mitigate the communication risks associated with a virtual team?

 A manager, be it a project manager or IT team leader, needs to be aware of the risks associated with virtual teams and make sure they understand the various communication styles required for both on-site team members as well as virtual team members.
 In addition, they need to ensure the appropriate communication mediums are being utilised for the benefit of the project, as well as all team members involved.

 A combination of virtual communication methods including email, Skype or conference calling is necessary when working with remote team members, in particular.
 It’s also essential that managers communicate precisely what they want to achieve from the project, to ensure that working with remote employees or contractors actually works.

 Identifying the correct communication for an intended message needs to be properly analysed and implemented effectively to reduce many of the communication risks associated with utilising a virtual team.
 This (and more!) can be learned through management-specific further education.

-Southern Cross University Online’s Master of IT Management postgraduate degree delivers work-ready tools and techniques to mitigate risk factors in any virtual team, from engineering to business and beyond.
+Southern Cross University Online’s Master of IT Management or MBA in Managing & Leading People postgraduate degrees deliver work-ready tools and techniques to mitigate risk factors in any virtual team, from engineering to business and beyond.
 Find out more about our great online courses or speak to one of our friendly Student Enrolment Advisors today on 1300 589 882.